Wedding Reception Table Layout Guide

 Linen for different table shapes

-• 5ft (150cm) round table: 120" (305cm) round cloth — falls to floor
+• 5ft (150cm) round table: 120" (305cm) round cloth falls to the floor

-• 6ft (180cm) round table: 132" (335cm) round cloth — falls to floor
+• 6ft (180cm) round table: 132" (335cm) round cloth reaches the floor

-• 8ft rectangular trestle: 90" x 156" rectangular cloth
+• 8ft rectangular trestle: 90" x 156" rectangular cloth gives a standard lap-length drop

 What our customers say